textpattern/textpattern.github.io/themes/front-end-themes.md

 ## Default file-tree structure

-Themes files must be grouped into a top parent directory named as you want the theme named (e.g. *abc_theme*).
-All form files are in Textpattern file format (e.g. *default.txp*).
+Theme files must be grouped into a top parent directory named as you want the theme named (e.g. *abc_theme*).
+All form files (a.k.a. templates) are in Textpattern file format (i.e.  *.txp*).

 The basic directory structure will look like the following tree: